-See the manufacturer's user guide provided in your InfoCase for further key features as well as operating, safety, maintenance, and troubleshooting information.
+Refer to the manufacturer's user guide provided in your InfoCase for complete operating instructions, safety precautions, and maintenance information.

 REFRIGERATOR SERVICE ACCESS COMPARTMENT (Exterior)

 The exterior refrigerator service compartment allows access to the rear of the refrigerator for inspection, maintenance, and service.